tamarin-prover/tamarin-prover/manual/src/003_example.md

 now states that any occurrence of `LtkReveal( S )` will lead to a contradiction.

 To finish the proof, we can either continue manually by selecting the constraint to resolve next, or by calling the `autoprove` command, which selects the next steps based on a heuristic.
 Note that that the proof methods in the GUI are also sorted according to the same heuristic.
+Because the general problem is undecidable, the algorithm may not terminate for every protocol and property.
-Always selecting the first proof method will result in the same proof as the one constructed by the 'autoprover'.
+Any proof found by always selecting the first proof method will be identical to the one constructed by the `autoprove` command.

 In both cases we end with the following final state, where the constructed graph leads to a contradiction as it contains `LtkReveal( S )`: